Expertise: The Rise of the Intangible Economy, Technology, Government Policy

 Stian Westlake is an expert on innovation, technology and government policy, and co-author of the critically acclaimed new book, Capitalism Without Capital: the rise of the Intangible Economy.

-He is currently adviser to the UK’s minister of state for universities, science, research and innovation and a senior fellow of Nesta, the UK’s national foundation for innovation.
-Before this, he spent 8 years running the world’s leading technology policy think-tank at Nesta.
+He is currently a senior fellow of Nesta, the UK’s national foundation for innovation and previously was adviser to the UK’s minister of state for universities, science, research and innovation.
+He spent 8 years running the world’s leading technology policy think-tank at Nesta.
 Prior to this, he worked as a strategy consultant for McKinsey & Company in Silicon Valley and in London, and was the founder of a health-data social venture.

-He is the author of numerous policy reports on the economics of new technologies, high-growth startups, and venture capital, the future of automation, government innovation policy, and the economic measurement and mapping of innovation.
+Stian is the author of numerous policy reports on the economics of new technologies, high-growth start-ups, and venture capital, the future of automation, government innovation policy, and the economic measurement and mapping of innovation.
 Stian was educated at the University of Oxford, Harvard University and London Business School.

 In November 2017 Stian Westlake and Jonathan Haskel were co-winners of the inaugural Indigo Prize, (£125,000) awarded for the development of a new approach to the measurement of GDP.